What are Blaine Amendments?

 Despite their narrow defeat in the Senate, the backers of the Blaine Amendment succeeded over the next quarter century in promoting their anti-Catholic agenda by requiring that some newly formed states include Blaine Amendment language in their state constitutions as a condition for admission to the Union.
 Additional states added Blaine language on their own, joining those other states whose Blaine-like language had provided models for Blaine’s efforts.
-Today, the constitutions of every western state have Blaine Amendments in them, as do those of approximately half of the states east of Mississippi.
+Today, the constitution of every western state has a Blaine Amendment in it, as do the constitutions of approximately half of the states east of Mississippi.

-Why do opponents of parental choice in education focus on Blaine Amendments as a primary means of derailing school choice programs?
+Why have opponents of parental choice in education focused for so long on Blaine Amendments as a primary means of derailing educational choice programs?

 When lawsuits challenging school choice programs are filed, IJ seeks to intervene in the cases on behalf of families who want to participate in the programs.
 In so doing, IJ defends the programs alongside the government.
 IJ defends school choice programs because it is critical that courts hear directly from parents and students themselves—the beneficiaries of school choice—rather than from the government alone.